rbisdorff/Digraph3/docSphinx/pearls.rst

 Alternative *a4* is indeed performing unanimously *at least as well as* alternative *a5*: *r(a4 outranks a5) = +1.00* (see :numref:`stabDenot` Line 11).

 The converse comparison does not, however, deliver such an unanimous *outranked* situation.
-The comparison only qualifies at stability level -3 (see :numref:`stabDenot` Line 13 *r(a5 outranks a4) = 0.89*).
+This comparison only qualifies at stability level -3 (see :numref:`stabDenot` Line 13 *r(a5 outranks a4) = 0.89*).

 .. code-block:: pycon
    :linenos: